 If you want a cheap and cheerful snack, head to L’angolo di Mel on the way back from the town center to the bus station.
 Freshly cooked pizza is available daily, and a large slice is just 3 euros.

 If you want a whopping big pizza at a reasonable price, then you could visit Pizzeria La Remisa.
 Okay, it is located next to the bus station, but you still get great mountain views from their outside tables, and it offers friendly family service.
 One pizza between two is more than enough!

 If you are looking for something a bit more special, and you are happy to walk fifteen minutes up from the village to the suburb of Plan Gorret, then you will get a wonderful meal at Ristorante Chalet Plan Goret.
 It is a popular place with the locals too, so a reservation is usually required.

-If you don’t mind paying a premium, there are many restaurant options available when you walk through the main pedestrianized street of the town, Via Roma.
-It is a great place to sit and enjoy an Aperol Spritz and people watch.
+If you don’t mind paying a premium, many restaurant options are available when you walk through the main pedestrianized street of the town, Via Roma.
+It is a great place to sit and enjoy an Aperol Spritz and people-watch.
 Caffe Della Posta is a popular choice.

 When to Visit